keiserlab/metric-ion-classification/README.md

 ### System requirements:
 * MIC has been successfully installed and tested on Ubuntu 18.04, 20.04, and 22.04, Mac OS Monterey through Sonoma, and on a Windows machine running Ubuntu through WSL.
-* MIC ChimeraX bundle requires Microsoft Visual C++ 14.0 or greater
+* MIC ChimeraX bundle requires Microsoft Visual C++ 14.0 or greater (see [this link](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version) for instructions on how download the latest version)

 ## Running MIC